 Cost leadership is straightforward, as the player rolling this out will become the lost-cost producer in the industry.

 As Porter highlighted, a cost leader has to have a broad scope (and scale).
-Indeed, the broad scope is a key element fo cost leadership, in the first place.
+Indeed, the broad scope is a key element of cost leadership in the first place.

-A cost leader simply will be able to offer among the lowest priced products in the industry, because it achieved cost leadership.
+A cost leader will simply be able to offer among the lowest-priced products in the industry because it achieves cost leadership.

 The cost leader has to keep an eye on differentiation as well.
-Thus, there isn’t a pure cost leader, meant able to be such without differenciation.
+Thus, there isn’t a pure cost leader meant able to be such without differentiation.

 Cost leadership can be achieved through things like:

 - Preferential access to raw materials.

 In a differentiation strategy, companies work on being perceived as unique in their industries for buyers.

 As the company is able to be perceived as unique, it will be able to charge a premium price.

 Porter highlights that differentiation can be different in any industry, and it can be based on the following: